-This document provides instructions for deploying the AutoMQ Enterprise Edition software using Helm Charts within a Kubernetes environment in a private enterprise data center.
-If you wish to use AutoMQ in a public cloud environment, it is recommended to choose the fully managed AutoMQ Cloud service Overview▸.
+This document details the process for deploying AutoMQ Enterprise Edition software within an enterprise’s private data center Kubernetes environment utilizing a Helm Chart.
+For those wishing to deploy AutoMQ in a public cloud environment, it’s recommended to use the AutoMQ Cloud fully managed service directly.
+Overview▸

 Prerequisites

-Before installing AutoMQ using Helm Charts, ensure the following conditions are met:
+Before installing AutoMQ with a Helm Chart, ensure the following prerequisites are satisfied:

-Prepare Kubernetes Environment: Set up an available Kubernetes cluster beforehand, meeting the following requirements:
+1. Prepare a Kubernetes Environment: Establish an available Kubernetes cluster in advance, ensuring it meets the conditions below:

-Allocate AutoMQ Computing Resources: It is recommended to allocate resources of 4 cores and 16GB RAM for each AutoMQ Pod and to deploy on dedicated Nodes to ensure stable network throughput performance.
+1. Allocate Resources for AutoMQ: It is recommended to allocate 4 cores and 16GB of memory for each AutoMQ Pod.
+Deploying on a dedicated Node is advisable for stable network throughput performance.

-Storage Plugin: If your Kubernetes is hosted by a cloud provider, it is advisable to install the storage plugin provided by the cloud vendor to manage EBS volume resources effectively.
+2. Storage Plugin: If your Kubernetes is provided by a cloud vendor, it is advisable to install the storage plugin offered by the vendor to manage EBS volume resources effectively.

-Prepare Object Storage Bucket: Each AutoMQ cluster requires two separate object storage buckets.
-One is the Ops Bucket, used for storing system logs and metrics data, and the other is the Data Bucket for storing message data.
-Please refer to the object storage product documentation to create these buckets.
+2. Prepare Object Storage Buckets: Each AutoMQ cluster requires two separate object storage buckets: one Ops Bucket for system logs and metrics data, and one Data Bucket for message data.
+Please refer to the object storage product documentation for guidance on creating them.

-Install Helm Chart Tool: It is recommended to install version 3.6 or higher.
-You can refer to the documentation for guidance on installation.
+3. Install the Helm Chart Tool: It is recommended to install version 3.6 or higher.
+You can refer to the documentation for detailed instructions.

 Obtain the Enterprise Edition Chart.

-AutoMQ Enterprise Edition provides two types of WAL (Write-Ahead Logging) storage: EBSWAL and S3WAL.
-A comparison between these storage engines is provided below, and it is recommended to choose based on your specific requirements.
-For detailed information on principles, please refer to the technical architecture.
+AutoMQ Enterprise Edition offers two types of WAL storage options: EBSWAL and S3WAL.
+A comparison of the two storage engines is as follows; it is recommended to choose based on your needs.
+For detailed principles, please refer to the Technical Architecture.

-EBSWAL Mode: This WAL storage utilizes high-speed EBS volumes, delivering <10 milliseconds of sending RT performance.
-It currently supports public cloud environments such as AWS, GCP, and Azure.
-When using EBSWAL, you need to allocate EBS volumes to AutoMQ's Pod through StorageClass.
+• EBSWAL Mode: WAL storage uses high-speed EBS volumes, providing <10 ms of send RT performance, currently supported only in public cloud environments like AWS, GCP, and Azure.
+When using, you need to assign EBS volumes to AutoMQ’s Pods via a StorageClass.

-S3WAL Mode: Deployment is relatively simple.
-This WAL storage writes directly to object storage, offering hundred-millisecond level sending RT performance.
-It supports all public cloud environments as well as private data centers that provide S3-compatible object storage, simplifying deployment without the need to allocate EBS volumes.
+• S3WAL Mode: Deployment is relatively simple, as WAL storage writes directly to object storage, offering sub-100 ms send RT performance.
+It supports all public cloud environments as well as private data centers (as long as they provide S3-compatible object storage).
+Deployment is relatively straightforward, with no need to allocate EBS volumes.

-The example configuration file presented in the next section defaults to the S3WAL mode.
-If you wish to configure EBSWAL, please adjust the configuration parameters accordingly.
+The following section provides a configuration file example, with the default mode set to S3WAL.
+If you wish to configure EBSWAL, please modify these configuration parameters accordingly.

-AutoMQ clusters require access to external services, such as object storage and storage volumes; thus, you must create credentials and assign permissions for AutoMQ prior to installation.
+AutoMQ clusters require access to external services such as object storage and storage volumes.
+Therefore, before installation, you need to create credentials for AutoMQ and complete the authorization process.

 - actions: